 }

 This should be self-explanatory given everything we’ve seen so far.
 In this class, we defined generateRandomness to actually produce the value, and generateValue to simply pass it along, but a different design would have been possible.
+For instance, an atomic normal distribution would compute its randomness value using the standard normal distribution, and the value of the element would be the randomness shifted by the mean and scaled by the variance.
 For other atomic non-deterministic classes, the logic of the methods would be richer, but the general structure would be the same.

 Creating a compound class without inheritance